• Skip to primary navigation

 Kumquat slices placed on tea cakes

 Black sesame seeds, a staple in Japanese desserts, are toasted and ground to a powder here and mixed with almond, rice, and oat flours, just enough sugar, a good amount of salt, and a whole mess of butter browned with vanilla bean.
 The ratios don't seem like they should work, and I always do a few double takes when weighing things out.
 But work they do, and beautifully.
-Baking them in small molds gives them maximum crispy edges, making perfectly sized cakes to enjoy with a spot of tea.
+Baking the cake batter in small molds gives them maximum crispy edges, making perfectly sized cakes to enjoy with a spot of tea.
 Financiers are in a class of their own, and I don't think I'll ever tire of riffing on their brilliance.
 (And if I do, I'll just make myself another pot.)

 sesame being sprinkled